joemoose/psiops/docs/combat.md

 Circumstances or careful planning can sometimes determine which side acts first.
 If you *ambush* the enemy, your squad doesn’t make an initiative roll and instead acts first, gaining *advantage* on all action rolls during the first combat round.

 Afterward, combat proceeds as usual: your squad takes actions, then the opposing force takes actions.
-An ambush lets you take two consecutive rounds of combat before your opponent can respond.
+Because your squad also acts first in the following round, a successful ambush grants you two consecutive rounds of action before the enemy can respond.

 If the enemy ambushes you, your squad doesn’t act during the first round of combat.
 In subsequent rounds, combat proceeds as usual.